-Sandhya Jha serves as Director at the Oakland Peace Center, which utilizes a physical space as an incubator of collaborative work by already existing non-profits doing GREAT work to create justice and peace in the city of Oakland and the Bay Area.
+Sandhya Jha serves as Director at the Oakland Peace Center, a collective of innovative non-profits doing powerful work to create justice and peace in the city of Oakland and the Bay Area.
 In relationship with each other, we magnify our power and our work exponentially, and we can share and lighten one another’s burdens.
 The OPC is also a physical space, and the legacy project of First Christian Church of Oakland, where Sandhya pastored for seven years.
 Sandhya is most inspired when she’s working with others to build up a community of interdependence, or Ubuntu, which is at the heart of the Oakland Peace Center.

 Ordained in 2005 at National City Christian Church in Washington, DC, Sandhya’s passion is liberation ethics as an academic field and as a lived experience in urban communities.
 She has published “Room at the Table: The struggle for dignity and unity in Disciples history,” a book about people of color in the Christian Church (Disciples of Christ).
 Sandhya is an anti-racism/anti-oppression trainer with the Disciples of Christ, a regular public speaker and preacher, and an occasional consultant for Hope Partnership’s New Beginnings program.
 She has a book on race and Christianity in America forthcoming from Chalice Press this March.